craigermcgreger/NTCIP_8008/docs/contributor-responsibilities.md

 !!! note
-    In order to ensure that changes made to the shared repository fit with the project plan, follow subittal guidelines, and are free of bugs, it is important that they are reviewed before being incorporated.
+    In order to ensure that changes made to the shared repository fit with the project plan, follow submittal guidelines, and are free of bugs, it is important that they are reviewed before being incorporated.
 As such, rather than allowing each contributor to push changes to the shared repository without any review, they **request** the maintainer to **pull** the proposed